History of Severn View (Aust) services

 There was also a lengthy shelter leading to the entrance, allowing passengers to be dropped off close to the door.
 Externally, the long slip road was designed to look like a private driveway, with the bridge visible as a backdrop.
 The main building was painted brown.
 Inside, the main facilities were named Grand Prix Grill, Severn Buffet and Coffee Shop (long before branded coffee shops became a common sight on motorways).

-Rank won the contract, and an opening ceremony was held on 4 September 1966, which was attended by the Queen and Prince Phillip.
+Rank won the contract, and an opening ceremony was held on 4 September 1966, which was attended by Queen Elizabeth II and Prince Philip.
 A plaque was unveiled and placed in the foyer.
 The official opening was recorded as 9 September 1966.
+The architect was Russell Hodgson & Leigh.

 In reality, the lower level facilities were almost always closed, with customers directed to the more expensive restaurant upstairs.
-This created a depressing welcome.
-Most didn't bother climbing the lengthy staircase, and with an escalator apparently too expensive, Rank trialled a series of vans to deliver ice creams from the fields.
+This made the entry hall a depressing place.
+Most customers didn't bother climbing the lengthy staircase, and with an escalator apparently too expensive, Rank trialled a series of vans to deliver ice creams from the fields.
 A subway to the lower level was almost always unused, and posters for Rank theatres inside were frequently vandalised.
 This subway was later incorporated into the main building, before being closed in the 1990s.

 Among those who did use it, the large upper-level restaurant was popular, with many parties booking tables in advance.
 Theft of ashtrays was high and stopped only when Rank started to brand them.